raisulzaeem/a_code_a_day/January/Readme.md

 The input list is not necessarily ordered in any way.

 For example, given [(1, 3), (5, 8), (4, 10), (20, 25)], you should return [(1, 3), (4, 10), (20, 25)].

+## Day 7

+**Problem Statement**

+Given a string of parentheses, write a function to compute the minimum number of parentheses to be removed to make the string valid (i.e. each open parenthesis is eventually closed).

+For example, given the string "()())()", you should return 1.
+Given the string ")(", you should return 2, since we must remove all of them.